dotnet/training-tutorials/content/efcore/getting-started/manipulating-entities.md

 ## Adding Entities to a Database

 Let's first look at how to create a new record in the database.
-In the following example, we create a new author and add it to the database:
+In the following example, we create a new `Author` and add it to the database:

 ```{.snippet}
 using (var context = new LibraryContext())